Hundreds take part in hīkoi to defend Te Tiriti o Waitangi

+The number of people taking part in the Toitu te Tiriti hīkoi started with about 100 at 7am and has since swelled to more than 1000 participants.

+Leading from the front was Mere Simmons, from Kaitāia, took the lead and encouraged others to get involved as she drove past.

-The hīkoi has the same theme as Waitangi’s commemorations - upholding the Treaty of Waitangi and the Declaration of Independence - and complements other protests against the coalition Government’s anti-Māori legislation.
+The hīkoi has the same theme as Waitangi’s commemorations - upholding the Treaty of Waitangi and the Declaration of Independence - and complements other protests against, what the demonstrators view, as the coalition Government’s anti-Māori legislation.

 Organiser Rueben Taipari had been particularly concerned about moves to redefine Te Tiriti.

+“The idea that the Government can mess with the Treaty is really abhorrent to us,” Armstrong said.

+Armstrong was part of a series of workshops held in Whangārei in the lead up to Waitangi to help people better understanding the Treaty as well as have a space to ask questions.

-The hīkoi is gathering plenty of attention from passersby, as well as causing some traffic jams as it moves through Paihia to Waitangi.
+The hīkoi gathered plenty of attention from passersby, and caused some traffic jams as it moved through Paihia to Waitangi.

-Northland police have reminded motorists in the area about heavy traffic congestion around Waitangi.
-They have asked people headed to celebrations at the Treaty Grounds to travel via Puketona, and take advantage of the parking and shuttle buses into Waitangi from Bledisloe Domain.
+Northland police reminded motorists in the area about heavy traffic congestion around Waitangi.
+They asked people headed to celebrations at the Treaty grounds to travel via Puketona, and take advantage of the parking and shuttle buses into Waitangi from Bledisloe Domain.

 Traffic is reportedly backed up as far as Kawakawa.
-However, it is expected to ease after delays were caused by a large group of horse riders.
+However, it is expected to ease after delays were caused by a large group of horse riders travelling to Waitangi from Kawakawa.

 Taipari said they were doing the hīkoi for their mokopuna, which included children holding a banner leading the march.